AllenNeuralDynamics/FORCEB-kv-refstacks-Cellpose/README.md

 # Testing Model out of the box:
 Go to [run.sh](code/run) and change `RETRAIN=false` and adjust the list from `MODEL_NAMES` to your liking.
-It would test cellpose and save the results to results folders in C) which would include
+It would test cellpose and save the results to results folders which would include model_name_results.csv and images of masks generated.

 ## Example of out the box performance:
 <img width="1418" alt="Cellpose_OutBoxPerf" src="https://github.com/user-attachments/assets/705d2ad8-46e1-4d9c-966e-feffbd735807" />